Hybrid-propellant rocket: Disadvantages of hybrid rockets

 In general, much less development work has been completed with hybrids than liquids or solids and it is likely that some of these disadvantages could be rectified through further investment in research and development.

 One problem in designing large hybrid orbital rockets is that turbopumps become necessary to achieve high flow rates and pressurization of the oxidizer.
 This turbopump must be powered by something.
 In a traditional liquid-propellant rocket, the turbopump uses the same fuel and oxidizer as the rocket, since they are both liquid and can be fed to the pre-burner.
 But in a hybrid, the fuel is solid and cannot be fed to a turbopump's engine.
-Some hybrids use an oxidizer that can also be used as a monopropellant, such as nitromethane or hydrogen peroxide, and so a turbopump can run on it alone.
-But nitromethane and hydrogen peroxide are significantly less efficient than liquid oxygen, which cannot be used alone to run a turbopump.
+Some hybrids use an oxidizer that can also be used as a monopropellant, such as hydrogen peroxide, and so a turbopump can run on it alone.
+However, hydrogen peroxide is significantly less efficient than liquid oxygen, which cannot be used alone to run a turbopump.
 Another fuel would be needed, requiring its own tank and decreasing rocket performance.